kenkzuha/Wealix/README.md

 - **Cloud Sync** – Securely sync your data across devices.
 - **Modern UI** – A sleek and intuitive interface designed for a smooth experience.
 - **Dream Vault** – Store your dream items and track your progress towards achieving them.
+- **Subscription Alert** - Tells you about your upcoming Monthly/Weekly Subscription.
+- **Spending Alert** - Tells your Outflow Money if its exceed the limit.

 ## 📸 Screenshots
 *Coming Soon*